Minor Arcana · Wands

 Six of Wands in Career

-Upright: Achievement recognised — the win, the promotion, the launch that lands.
+Upright: Achievement recognized — the win, the promotion, the launch that lands.
 Accept the credit fully; visibility now opens doors later.

 Reversed: Someone else's name on your work, or reaching the title and finding it weightless.
 Ask what recognition would actually mean, and from whom.